yashwanth-alapati/Bachelors-thesis/README.md

 # Transfer-Learning

-I worked on this project for Bacehlor's thesis along with two students from SASTRA University-School of Computing.
+I worked on this project for Bacehlor's thesis along with two students from SASTRA University-School of Computing.<br>
 <br>
 Summary of the project:
 * Utilize Deep learning techniques to classify leaves into healthy and unhealthy categories.